shasibhusanJena/AWS-Solutions-Architect-Associate/Notes/Q&A.md

    - option 3. we can temporarily modify the API gateway to route the traffic directly to the indivisual server or machine.
    - in short ,amazon load balancer are failure proof, only if they are setup on multiple availability zone

-2. A company has a large on-premises data center and wants to establish a dedicated network connection between their data center and the AWS Cloud.
+2. A company has a large on-premises data center and wants to establish a **dedicated network connection** between their data center and the AWS Cloud.
 They require a **high-bandwidth, low-latency** connection for transferring large amounts of data securely.
 Which AWS service should they use?
      - A. AWS Site-to-Site VPN
      - B. **AWS Direct Connect**
      - C. AWS VPN CloudHub
      - D. AWS Transit Gateway
      - **ANS**:- A. Incorrect.
-AWS Site-to-Site VPN would allow establishing an encrypted VPN connection over the public internet between the on-premises data center and AWS.
-However, it does not provide a dedicated high-bandwidth, low-latency connection.
+AWS Site-to-Site VPN would allow establishing an **encrypted VPN connection** over the public internet between the on-premises data center and AWS.
+However, it does **not provide a dedicated high-bandwidth, low-latency** connection.
      - B. Correct.
 AWS Direct Connect provides a dedicated private network connection between the on-premises data center and AWS.
 It offers high bandwidth capacity and low latency for transferring large volumes of data.
      - C. Incorrect.
 AWS VPN CloudHub operates on top of AWS Site-to-Site VPN connections.
 It allows establishing a single VPN connection to AWS and then access multiple VPCs.
 It does not provide a dedicated high-bandwidth, low-latency connection.
      - D. Incorrect.
-AWS Transit Gateway allows interconnecting multiple VPCs and on-premises networks using a central hub.
+AWS **Transit Gateway allows interconnecting multiple VPCs** and on-premises networks using a central hub.
 However, it does not establish a dedicated network connection between the on-premises data center and AWS.
      - In summary, answer **choice B** is the correct choice because AWS Direct Connect meets the requirements stated in the question of a high-bandwidth, low-latency dedicated network connection between the on-premises data center and AWS.
-3. Some more notes
-     - disaster recovery (DR)
-     - Backup and restore DR strategies typically have the lowest cost but highest recovery time.
-A solution that manually rebuilds the hosting infrastructure on AWS could take hours.
+3. **Disaster recovery (DR)**
+     - Resiliency can be defined in terms of metrics called
+       - **RTO** (Recovery Time Objective)
+       - **RPO** (Recovery Point Objective)
-     - This is a pilot light DR strategy.
+     - **Pilot light DR strategy**.
 This solution recreates an existing application hosting environment in an AWS Region.
-This solution turns off most (or all) resources and uses the resources only during tests or when DR failover is necessary.
-RPO and RTO are usually 10s of minutes.
+This solution turns off most (or all) resources and uses the resources only during tests or when DR failover is necessary. **RPO and RTO are usually 10s of minutes**.
-     - This is a warm standby DR strategy.
+     - **Warm standby DR strategy**.
 This solution recreates an existing application hosting environment in an AWS Region.
 This solution serves a portion of live traffic.
-With this DR strategy, RPO and RTO are usually a few minutes.
-However, costs are higher because this solutions runs resources continuously.
+With this DR strategy, **RPO and RTO are usually a few minutes**.
+However, **costs are higher** because this solutions **runs resources continuously**.
      - This is a backup and restore DR strategy.
 Backup and restore DR strategies typically have the lowest cost but highest recovery time.
 A solution that manually rebuilds the hosting infrastructure on premises and downloads the data that a company has backed up could take hours or days
 4. Amazon Cognito provides authentication, authorization, and user management for your web and mobile apps.
 Users can sign in directly with a user name and password, or through a trusted third party.

 5. Retrieve instance metadata :- http://169.254.169.254/latest/meta-data/

 6. Note
-   - A customer gateway is required for the VPN connection to be established.
+   - **A customer gateway** is required for the VPN connection to be established.
 A customer gateway device is set up and configured in the customer's data center.
-   - API Gateway is a fully managed service for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+   - **API Gateway** is a fully managed service for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the front door for applications to use to access data, business logic, or functionality from backend services.
 However, API Gateway is not necessary for the implementation of a VPN connection.
    - A virtual private gateway is attached to a VPC to create a site-to-site VPN connection on AWS.
 You can accept private encrypted network traffic from an on-premises data center into your VPC without the need to traverse the open public internet.
-   - A NAT gateway provides a way for private Amazon EC2 instances to send requests to the internet.
-A NAT gateway does not give you the ability to create an encrypted site-to-site VPN connection.
+   - A **NAT gateway provides a way for private Amazon EC2 instances to send requests to the internet.** A NAT gateway **does not give you the ability to create an encrypted site-to-site VPN connection.**
 7. Note
    - Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB, with a minimum of 100 IOPS.
 For 50 GiB of storage, the baseline performance would be 150 IOPS.
    - Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB.
 For 334 GiB of storage, the baseline performance would be 1,002 IOPS.
 Additionally, General Purpose SSD storage is more cost-effective than Provisioned IOPS storage.